Sebastian Weigle

 Sebastian Weigle (born 1961, in East Berlin) is a German conductor and horn player.
-He is currently Generalmusikdirektor of the Oper Frankfurt and principal conductor of the Yomiuri Nippon Symphony Orchestra.
+He is currently principal conductor of the Yomiuri Nippon Symphony Orchestra.

 Biography

 Weigle is a nephew of the conductor and music educator Jörg-Peter Weigle and the brother of the late violist Friedemann Weigle of the Artemis Quartet.
 Weigle studied at the Hochschule für Musik "Hanns Eisler" in horn, piano and conducting.
 In 1987 he founded the Berlin Chamber Choir, and later he led the New Berlin Chamber Orchestra.
 He was principal horn player in the orchestra of the Berlin State Opera for 15 years.
 He also was a member of the jazz orchestra "Vielharmonie" in East Berlin.